wiremock/wiremock.org/_studio_docs/response-templating/basics.md

 ## Handlebars helpers

-MockLab provides a set of Handlebars helpers that perform a variety of logical functions and transformations inside templates.
+WireMock provides a set of Handlebars helpers that perform a variety of logical functions and transformations inside templates.
 These include all of the standard helpers from the [Java Handlebars implementation by jknack](https://github.com/jknack/handlebars.java){:target="{{site.data.misc.blank}}"}.

 All of the available helpers are described in detail in these articles: